xelatihy/yocto-gl/readme.md

 - **yocto_cmdline.h** - Utilities for writing command line applications.
 Includes in  particular a command line parsing library that support options and arguments of ints, floats, strings, enums.
 - **yocto_glu.h** - Quick and dirty rendering of images and shapes in OpenGL, useful to create interactive viewers.
-- **yocto_math.h** - A few vector math routines helpful to write test apps.
-This is not complete and not suitable for others use.
+- **yocto_math.h** - A few vector math routines used to implement Yocto/GL libraries.

 ## Examples